 Strengthen the muscles that provide support for your core with these targeted exercises…no equipment needed!

-One of the (many) reasons we created Mama Reset is because a tonne of our clients were asking us how they could integrate what they were learning with their Pelvic Physiotherapists into their daily life.
+One of the (many) reasons we created Mama Reset is because a tonne of our clients were asking us how they could integrate core and pelvic floor re-training into their workouts and daily life.

 We’ve been there ourselves.

 Lying on your back, staring at the ceiling, wondering what the heck you’re going to make for dinner, while endlessly engaging and releasing our pelvic floor muscles.
 Hey, it’s still a great place to start.

 We absolutely need to isolate the core muscles in order to really learn how to engage (and release) these muscles, but the core muscles are really only useful to us when we know how to integrate them into movement and our daily lives.

 So just doing ab exercises or kegels all day, every day?
 Well, it just isn’t gonna work.

 We’re mamas too. 👩🏻🦰👱🏼♀️ We know your time is limited and finding an exercise program that combines multiple muscle groups isn’t just a huge time-saver, it’s actually super functional and science-based.

 A little known fact when think about “the core” is that it involves more than just your abdominal muscles.